jakefish18/jakefish18/README.md

 ![Github](https://github.com/user-attachments/assets/5bfd9c00-7fef-4d5a-a5e3-0bd795bb5691)

 ## Bio 🧔
 I'm first year computer science student at Innopolis University, Russia.
-I'm passionate about backend development, so I would like to join any activity related with it.
+I'm passionate about backend development, so I'd like to join any activity related with it.
 If you want to invite me to some project, just DM me in Telegram :)
 - 🔭 I’m currently working on **[github.com/openingwiki](https://github.com/openingwiki)**
 - 🌱 I’m currently learning **Golang**
 - 💥 I'm looking for collaboration as a **backend developer**